macro187/verbot/readme.md

             Increment to the next patch version, add the -master prerelease version component, and commit

+    push [--dry-run]
+        `git push` any changed or missing version-related branches and tags.

+        Performing a --dry-run outputs what branches or tags would be pushed, but doesn't actually do it.

+        The operation fails if there are uncommitted changes in the repository.

     check
         Check basic assumptions about the local repository required for verbot to operate.